aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 ## Update Client Code

-Finally let's update client code to handle `Unauthorized` error and instruct user to login.
+Finally let's update the client code to handle `Unauthorized` error and instruct the user to log in.

 ```js
 connection.start()